-The Pacific Northwest Coast is dotted with many islands, straights and narrows.
-Vancouver island is separated from the BC coast by several Straits: Juan de Fuca Straight, Haro Straight and the Straight of Georgia on the south lsland, Johnson Straight on the central lsland, and Queen Charlotte Straight on the north lsland.
+The Pacific Northwest coast is dotted with many islands, straights, and narrows.
+Vancouver Island is the biggest island on the coast.
+It is separated from the BC coast by several Straits: Juan de Fuca Strait, Haro Strait and the Strait of Georgia on the south island, Johnson Straight on the central island, and Queen Charlotte Strait on the north island.
 These are the Coastal Shores.

 Pacific storms that pound the west coast throughout the year and even more so in winter, are laden with moisture that must be released in order to rise up & over the coastal mountains.
 The west coast, or as we call it “the wet coast”, truly is a rain forest.
 The Coastal Shores are simply amazing.

-The islands dotting the coast of B.C. have their own unique histories, legends, and stories.
+The islands dotting the Pacific Northwest coast have their own unique histories, legends, and stories.
 From ghost towns to old logging camps, they are just waiting to be explored and rediscovered by visitors & locals, alike!

-The B.C. coastal region has an enviable array of spectacular beaches for you to enjoy.
+Vancouver Island has an enviable array of spectacular beaches for you to enjoy.
 Tourists flock to our renowned beaches, such as the west coast’s Long Beach near Tofino, and the surfing beaches of the southwest coast.
-The northern beaches, are a challenge to access, but then that is why they are so phenomenal!
+The northern beaches are a challenge to access, but then that is why they are so phenomenal!

 l have explored many of these remote spots, to often find that I’m the only one there….
 See for yourself, just how beautiful these areas are!
 Stand on any of these beaches, and look out to sea – you’ll view an astonishing range of sea life: whales, otters, seals, and so much more.